 Activation tagging identifies Arabidopsis transcription factor AtMYB68 for heat and drought tolerance at yield determining reproductive stages.
 Mingde Deng, Yang Wang, Monika Kuzma et al. The Plant Journal Issue 6, December 2020; 1535-1550 https://doi.org/10.1111/tpj.15019

-Dr. Steve Hunt has published extensively with Professor Dave Layzell and Dr. Monika Kuzma, and others, concerning the physiology of photosynthesis, respiration and nitrogen fixation.
-He is an adjunct professor at Queen’s University in Kingston, Ontario, a member of the Industrial Advisory Committee of the Global Institute for Food Security and has considerable expertise in high-throughout plant phenotyping for laboratory and field applications.
-He oversees large scale installations of phenotyping projects worldwide and is on the organising committees for the biennial International Plant and Algal Phenotyping conference in Europe, and the annual Plant Imaging and Research Centre (P2IRC) symposium at the University of Saskatchewan.
+Dr. Steve Hunt has published extensively with Professor Dave Layzell and Dr. Monika Kuzma, and others, concerning the physiology of photosynthesis, respiration, and nitrogen fixation.
+He is an adjunct professor at Queen’s University in Kingston, Ontario, a member of the Industrial Advisory Committee of the Global Institute for Food Security, and has considerable expertise in high-throughout plant phenotyping for laboratory and field applications.
+He oversees large-scale installations of phenotyping projects worldwide and is on the organizing committees for the biennial International Plant and Algal Phenotyping conference in Europe, and the annual Plant Imaging and Research Centre (P2IRC) symposium at the University of Saskatchewan.

 Contact us about your Equipment Needs.
 Qubit scientific and technical staff have extensive research and teaching experience in broad areas of the biological and environmental sciences.
 Whatever your instrumentation needs, please visit www.qubitsystems.com and call us to discuss your requirements with our friendly and knowledgeable team.